andrew-boutin/dndtextapi/docs/SUPPORT_CHAT_APP_BOTS.md

 ### 9. Bot parses register cmd and verifies data with API

 The bot is already listening for messages in the channel at this time.
 It will grab the register command and form a request.
 It will authenticate against the API first.
 Then it will attempt to retrieve the character matching the input character ID using its Slack bot id, the Slack channel that the request is from, and the character ID.
 If the `GET` on the character is successful then the Slack user has wired up everything correctly.
-At this point the bot will add the Slack user as one that has registered and being listening to all messages they send in the channel.
+At this point the bot will add the Slack user as one that has registered and begin listening to all messages they send in the channel.
 The bot would just remove the user from the registered mapping if they send the command to remove themselves.

 ### 10. Registered user sends message in Slack channel

 At this point a user that has registered with the Slack bot can type any message into the Slack channel and the Slack bot will attempt to send the message to the API similarly to how it retrieved the user's character info.
 The Slack bot will have certain formats it expects the messages to be in so it knows if messages are for meta/story, actions, dice rolls, etc. If the formatting is wrong the Slack bot will respond to the user in Slack with an error message.
 If the formatting looks good the message will be sent to the API.
 The Slack bot will also inform the Slack channel if there are issues connecting to the API or with the message itself.

-## Preventing User Hijacking
+## Preventing user hijacking

 TODO: Still need to re-write this section.